 - Humanities related subjects provide a unique perspective on humanity, sharpen critical thinking skills and empower nursing intuition.

-An RN transitional program may be completed within two years.
+Most RN to BSN programs in CT may be completed within two years.
 You may receive credit for your ADN and nursing-related work experience.
-The RN to BSN is designed to build on your existing knowledge and experience.
+The RN to BSN is designed to build on your existing knowledge and experience and offers seamless transition to furthering your role as a professional nurse.

 The current trends of numerous states, including Connecticut, are the recent practice of hiring RNs who hold a BSN.
 Premiere hospitals that hold magnate status boast over a 50 percent professional staff that is baccalaureate prepared.
 According to The American Association of Colleges of Nurses, BSN nurses are highly valued for their advanced leadership roles, skills in critical thinking and the advanced understanding of health promotion.